RengaSoftware/ModelFilter/README.md

 1. Open Renga installation folder.
 2. Open Plugins directory (create in case of missing).
 3. Create directory ModelFilterPlugin and open it.
 4. Copy plugin files to the just created directory.
-If you build plugin by your own - all required files located in project output directory.
+If you build plugin by your own all required files will be located in the project output directory.
 5. Restart Renga.

 How to build the plugin